Porcelain Veneers Specialist in New Orleans LA and Metairie LA

 The process for placing porcelain veneers is quick, easy, and typically completed in just two brief office visits.
 During an initial visit, patients’ teeth are prepared by removing a minute amount of enamel from the front of the teeth to be covered.
 The dentist then takes impressions of the prepared teeth that will be used by our lab to create the custom porcelain veneers.
 A temporary veneer is placed to allow patients to get used to the look and feel.
 The final product arrives at our office within a few weeks, and the patients returns to have a permanent veneer placed.
 A small amount of dental cement is used to bond the thin sheaths of porcelain to teeth.
 In just a few minutes per tooth, patients have a brand new smile.

 Interested in concealing multiple smile flaws with one quick, effective procedure?
 Call Canatella Dental today.
-Your New Orleans cosmetic dentist and team are here to help you achieve your smile goals.
+Your cosmetic dentist and team are here to help you achieve your smile goals.
 Schedule your smile consultation today to find out if porcelain veneers are the right cosmetic smile solution for you.
 We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.

 Additional Services You May Need